|Home||» Products||» Process Controllers||» PID Controllers|

 Temperature Control using a Digital PID controller

-The common use of PID temperature controller is to alter a process temperature by continuously varying a regulator.
+The common use of proportional integral derivative temperature controller is to alter a process temperature by continuously varying a regulator.
 It can be used as a pulsed switching device for opening/closing gas valve or electrical heater.
 PID temperature controller-heat only, operates at a reverse output action, which means, it applies more power when the temperature is under the set-point and less power when higher the set-point.
 In injection and extrusion applications, PID controller employ additional cooling control outputs and multiple controllers.

 This controller can be termed as three term controller based on its function.
 It reads the sensor signal from RTD or thermocouple, converts the measurement to engineering units like Degrees Celsius; and lastly subtracts the measurement from a desired set-point. to identify an error.
 The determined error is then acted upon by the three (P, I & D) terms simultaneously.
 It is also called PID Controller Theory: